bytedance/TiktokBusinessPlugin/README.md

 7. On the Tiktok's server side, we will do the unmarshalling of the base64 string and use the same steps to generate an hmac, finally we compare the hmac generated with the one in the json payload, an error page will show up if they do not match.

-1. Square, management self-serve
-2. BIgcommerce management we do using their library
-3. Universal plan ,we do everything
-4. Prestashop, backend store accessToken, frontend

 ## Close method ##
 - 'close_from_tiktok'(This is the default behavior if you don't pass in this param.):